henryvalentine/Hahn.ApplicatonProcess/README.md

 # Hahn.ApplicatonProcess
  Hahn-Softwareentwicklung software interview test

+ ## Packages Used

+### For Hahn.ApplicatonProcess.May2020.Data:
+Microsoft.EntityFrameworkCore
+Microsoft.EntityFrameworkCore.Tools
+Microsoft.EntityFrameworkCore.Design
+Microsoft.EntityFrameworkCore.SqlServer
+Microsoft.EntityFrameworkCore.InMemory

+### For Hahn.ApplicatonProcess.May2020.Web:
+Serilog.AspNetCore
+Serilog.Sinks.Console
+Serilog.Sinks.Seq
+Swashbuckle.AspNetCore

+- To restore the node packages, open gitbash or commandline interface and cd into Hahn.ApplicatonProcess.May2020.Web\ClientApp.
+Then type

+yarn

+and press Enter

+- If there is the need to build the front end only, then use 'yarn run build' on gitbash/CLI within the ClientApp folder

 -	This application was built using .Net Core 3.1, React.Js and TypeScript.
 -	The react components are from https://ant.design/
 -	The front end react components are located in Hahn.ApplicatonProcess.May2020.Web\ClientApp\src\components
 -	The TypeScript configuration options are located in Hahn.ApplicatonProcess.May2020.Web\ClientApp\tsconfig.json with hotmodule reload enabled by the "compileOnSave": true